Large Language Models are not Fair Evaluators: Positional Bias of the LLM Evaluator

+where $ \mathbb{I(.)} $ is the indicator function.
+We found that GPT-4 exhibited conflict rates of 46.3\% and 5.0\%, respectively.
+In contrast, ChatGPT displayed considerably higher conflict rates, with figures of 82.5\% and 52.5\%, respectively.
+These findings indicate that LLMs can be self-conflicting due to the sensitivity of the response order in the template, with stronger models being less influenced by the placement of responses.

-2) \textbf{LLMs vary in their position preferences.} Based on the same evaluation prompt in Table \ref{tab:template}, GPT-4 tends to favor the answer in the first position, while ChatGPT shows a preference for the answer in the second position.
-For example, in the comparison between "Vicuna-13b" and ChatGPT, GPT-4 yields winning rates of $51.3$\% and $23.8$\% for Vicuna-13b when it is positioned as Model 1 and Model 2, respectively.
-Conversely, ChatGPT indicates winning rates of only $2.5$\% and $82.5$\% for Vicuna-13b when it is positioned as Model 1 and Model 2, respectively.
+\paragraph{LLMs suffer from Positional Bias, i.e., they prefer the response in the specific position.} Based on the same evaluation template $T$ in Table \ref{tab:template}, GPT-4 tends to favor the response in the first position, while ChatGPT shows a preference for the response in the second position.
+For example, as illustrated in Table \ref{tab:pilot}, in the comparison ``{Vicuna-13B v.s.
+ChatGPT}'', GPT-4 yields Win Rates of $51.3$\% and $23.8$\% for Vicuna-13B when it is positioned as Assistant 1 and Assistant 2, respectively.
+Conversely, ChatGPT indicates Win Rates of only $2.5$\% and up to $82.5$\% for Vicuna-13B when it is positioned as Assistant 1 and Assistant 2, respectively.

-3) \textbf{The degree of positional bias varies based on the difference in response quality.} We notice that the conflict rate of ``{Vicuna-13b v.s.
-Alpaca-13b}'' is much lower than that of ``{Vicuna-13b v.s.
+\paragraph{The degree of positional bias varies based on the difference in response quality.} We notice that the conflict rate of ``{Vicuna-13B v.s.
+Alpaca-13B}'' is much lower than that of ``{Vicuna-13B v.s.
 ChatGPT}'', suggesting that positional bias may not have the same impact on the assessment of different responses.
-One potential reason is that there is a significant difference in the quality of responses between Alpacas and Vicunas, and positional bias is not strong enough to change the judgment in such a situation.
-To further investigate this issue, we grouped all the samples based on the score difference between the two responses.
-As shown in Figure \ref{fig:bin}, we found that when the score difference between the two answers is small (score gap $\le$ 1), the evaluation results of GPT-4 are significantly affected by the position of the answers.
-However, when the score difference between the two answers is large (score gap > 2), GPT-4's evaluation results are relatively stable.\footnote{We also analyzed the template that directly compares the two responses without scores.
-We find that such a template also suffers from positional bias.
-Please refer to Appendix \ref{app:template-com} for more details.}
+One potential reason is that there is a significant difference in the quality of responses between Alpaca models and Vicuna models, and positional bias is not strong enough to change the judgment in such a situation.
+To further investigate this issue, we grouped all the examples based on the score difference between the two responses.
+As shown in Figure \ref{fig:bin}, we found that when the score difference between the two responses is small (e.g., score gap $\le$ 1), the evaluation results of GPT-4 are significantly affected by the position of the responses.
+On the other hand, when the score difference between the two responses is large (e.g., score gap $\ge$ 3), GPT-4's evaluation results are relatively stable.